PanatdaCatlin/personal-blog/README.md

 ## Download Repo

-* Clone this repository: in the command line enter:`$ git clone https://github.com/PanatdaCatlin/personal-blog`.
+* Clone this repository: in the command-line enter:`$ git clone https://github.com/PanatdaCatlin/personal-blog`.

 ## Usage

-To open locally once prject is cloned:
+To open locally once project is cloned:
 1. Navigate to the application directory: `$ cd personal-blog`
 2. Execute the command `$ open index.html` or `$ <your browser> index.html`
 3. The application will be opened in your browser